 It is well known to the locals for a campground right on a lake with an exceptional view.

-The lake is very calm and makes it perfect swimming spot during the summer.
+The lake is very calm and makes it a perfect swimming spot during the summer.

-Located few minutes passed the Sunwapta Falls, is a perfect picnic location or camping spot.
+Located a few minutes passed the Sunwapta Falls, is a perfect picnic location or camping spot.

 Bow Summit and Peyto Lake: